Membership is Everyone’s Job!

 Everyone from the executive director to the receptionist to the accounting department should be able to easily explain the value of membership in your organization.

 How often have you heard an association membership professional proclaim this statement: “It can feel like ‘membership’ is just another function that happens in a vacuum”?
 But it really is true that every aspect of your association impacts the success of your membership plan.
 Collaboration among staff is important to creating a cohesive team that works toward the organization’s overall goals and priorities.
-This is especially important when it comes to membership.

 One Team, One Mission